tomvit/ja2mqtt/README.md

 * `pub` - publishes MQTT events and waits for the response.
 It uses the correlation ID to relate the event request with the event response.
 * `config main` - shows the main configuration in JSON.
 * `config ja2mqtt` - shows the ja2mqtt definition file after Jinja2 templating is processed.
 * `config env` - shows the environment variables used by ja2mqtt.
+You can define the variables in your system to define defaults for ja2mqtt options.
 * `config topics` - shows publishing and subscribing topics.
+You can subscribe to publishing topics from your client or send subscribing topics to control the operation of your Jablotron control unit.